How to Optimize Your Ecommerce Value Proposition

 While automotive consumers do most of their research online, many still prefer the convenience and human element of in-person experiences, especially from retailers who have both physical and online locations.
 Rather than operating in different lanes, online-only automotive retailers have the opportunity to partner with physical manufacturers, suppliers, and service providers to deliver a “bricks and clicks” experience.

-An example of this in action would be an auto part retailer providing targeted website content to engage buyers, but then connecting them to in-person centers for test drives and purchase completions.
+An example of this in action would be an auto parts retailer providing targeted website content to engage buyers, but then connecting them to in-person centers for test drives and purchase completions.
 In this case, both the retailer and physical center benefit from tapping into each other’s networks and creating a seamless experience for buyers.

 Automotive retail spending amounted to more than $1.2 trillion in 2020, with $47.9 billion spent on specialty parts.
 In addition, the number of “do it for me” (DIFM) consumers is rapidly outgrowing “do it yourself” (DIY) buyers.
-In order to capture this growing demographic, retailers will need to develop a friction-less omnichannel strategy.
+In order to capture this growing demographic, retailers will need to develop a frictionless omnichannel strategy.

 Price and availability impact 2 out of every 3 automotive purchase decisions.
 To thrive in the future of automotive retail, retailers will need to leverage an efficient supply chain.
-The rise of IoT supply chain technology will allow brands to offer timely experiences like automatic repair and maintenance, part-ordering, and predictive inventory to satisfy this “just-in-time” need.
+The rise of IoT supply chain technology will allow brands to offer timely experiences like automatic repair and maintenance, part ordering, and predictive inventory to satisfy this “just-in-time” need.